klette/pyroutes/doc/reference/response.rst

    A dictionary of the given files.
 As with the ``POST`` variables, multiple keys with the same name will result in a list.
-   The values are standard python file objects, and should be treated as such.
+   The values are tuples consisting of the filename and a file-like object.

 .. attribute:: Request.COOKIES